tristanCB/mechano-soup/README.md

 <!-- **Figure 1.5:** Significant performance upgrade? -->

+**Figure 1.5:** Pairwise comparison showing rank for each classifier for balanced dataset.
+When imbalanced dataset (all class 0 null cases were kept) was used, MLP ~ SVC ~ LSTM with MLP performing the best.

 ![Image of results](./pictures/model_pair_wise_KW.png)

-**Figure 1.5:** Pairwise comparison showing rank for each classifier.

 <!-- ![Image of results](./pictures/comparison-CNN-LSTM.png)